vkvats/vkvats.github.io/_publications/iccbr23.md

 ---
-title: "Examining the Impact of Network Architecture on Extracted Feature Quality for CBR"
+title: "Examining the Impact of Network Architecture on Extracted Feature Quality for CBR, ICCBR-2023"
 collection: ICCBR 2023
 permalink: /publication/Examining2023iccbr
 excerpt: 'This paper explores the integration of CBR system with DL models.'